 Miharu Takizakura sits in a sakura hollow in order to protect it from the elements while providing excellent drainage.
 The heavy boughs of the tree are supported by wooden beams and lend to its elegant form.
 The Miharu Takizakura begins blooming from mid-April.
 During the day the sight is whimsical, but visit in the evening and you’ll be treated to an almost haunting beauty as the tree is illuminated.

-Aside from this behemoth cherry tree (over 12 meters tall and 18 to 22 meters in spread), the area is also blessed with various wildflowers, including cherry and rapeseed flowers.
+Aside from this huge cherry tree (over 12 meters tall and 18 to 22 meters in spread), the area is also blessed with various wildflowers, including cherry and rapeseed flowers.
 But, of course, the Miharu Takizakura is what the annual 200,000 visitors are there to see.
 The view from the base of the sakura is considered to be the most beautiful and the Miharu Takizakura often ranks as the best sakura tree in all of Japan.